 - 13. Enter competitive level code for use in reduction-in-force actions.
 See FPM Chapter 351. - 14.
-Agencies may use this block for any additional coding - 15.
-Enter classification/job grading action. - For "Official Title of Position," see the applicable classification or job grading standard.
-For positions not covered by a published standard, see the General Introduction to "Position Classification Standards," Section III, for GS positions, or FPM Supplement 512-1, "Job Grading System for Trades and Labor Occupations," Part 1, Section III. - For "Pay Plan code, see FPM Supplement 292-1, "Personnel Data Standards," Book III. - · For "Occupational Code," see the applicable standard; or, where no standard has been published, see the "Handbook of Occupational Groups and Series of Classes" for GS positions, or FPM Supplement 512-1, Part 3, for trades and labor positions.
-For all positions in scientific and engineering occupations, enter the two-digit functional classification code in parentheses immediately following the occupational code, e.g., "GS-1310(14)."
+Agencies may use this block for any additional coding requirement. - 15.
+Enter classification/job grading action. - · For "Official Title of Position," see the applicable classification or job grading standard.
+For positions not covered by a published standard, see the General Introduction to "Position Classification Standards," Section III, for GS positions, or FPM Supplement 512-1, "Job Grading System for Trades and Labor Occupations," Part 1, Section III. - For "Pay Plan code, see FPM Supplement 292-1, "Personnel Data Standards," Book III. - For "Occupational Code," see the applicable standard; or, where no standard has been published, see the "Handbook of Occupational Groups and Series of Classes" for GS positions, or FPM Supplement 512-1, Part 3, for trades and labor positions.
+For all positions in scientific and engineering occupations, enter the two-digit functional classification code in parentheses immediately following the code in parentheses immediately following the occupational code, e.g., "GS-1310(14)."
 The codes are listed and discussed in the General Introduction to "Position Classification Standards," Section VI. - 16.
 Enter the organizational, functional, or working title if it differs from the official title. - 17.
 Enter the name of the incumbent.
-If there is no incumbent, enter vacancy. - 18.
+If there is no incumbent, enter "vacancy." - 18.
 Enter the organizational location of the position, starting with the name of the department or agency and working down from there. - 19.
-If the position is occupied, have the incumbent read the attached description of duties and responsibilities. signature is optional. - 20.
+If the position is occupied, have the incumbent read the attached description of duties and responsibilities.
+The employee's signature is optional. - 20.
 This statement normally should be certified by the immediate supervisor of the position.
 At its option, an agency may also have a higher-level supervisor or manager certify the statement. - 21.
 This statement should be certified by the agency official who makes the classification/job grading decision.
 Depending on agency regulations, this official may be a personnel office representative, or a manager or supervisor delegated classification/job grading authority. - 22.
 Enter the position classification/job grading standard(s) used and the date of issuance, e.g., "Mail and File, GS-305, May 1977." - 23.
 Agencies are encouraged to review periodically each established position to determine whether the position is still necessary and, if so, whether the position description is adequate and classification/job grading is proper.
 See FPM Letter 536-1 (to be incorporated into FPM Chapter 536).
 This section may be used as part of the review process.
 The employee's initials are optional.
 The initials by the supervisor and classifier represent recertifications of the statements in items #20 and #21 respectively. - 24.
 This section may be used by the agency for additional coding requirements or for any appropriate remarks. - 25.
 Type the description on plain bond paper and attach to the form.
 The agency position number should be shown on the attachment.
 See appropriate instructions for format of the description and for any requirements for evaluation documentation, e. g., "Instructions for the Factor Evaluation System," in the General Introduction to "Position Classification Standards," Section VII.

-Forestry Technician Prescribed Fire/Fuels Technician GS-0462-06
+Forestry Technician Prescribed Fire/Fuels Technician GS-0462-08

-LEGACY SPD: DOI118
+LEGACY SPD#: DOI120

-INTRODUCTION
+I. INTRODUCTION

-This is a standard wildfire management position description intended for use in the Department of the Interior (DOI).
+This is a standard wildland fire management position description intended for use in the Department of the Interior (DOI).
 As a developmental position, the incumbent is provided appropriate training and developmental assignments to assume the full performance position which is identified as a key fire management position in a field fire management organization as a Prescribed Fire/Fuels Technician.
-This position is located in a unit with a low-level fire management program complexity or serves in support of a higher-level position in a moderate or high complexity program.
-Full performance level of this position is at the GS-7 grade.
+This position has a full performance level of GS-09.